c9s/bbgo/README.md

 # BBGO

-A trading bot framework written in Go.
+A crypto trading bot framework written in Go.
 The name bbgo comes from the BB8 bot in the Star Wars movie.

 ## Current Status